jrg94/educator-dashboard/data/patch-notes.md

 - Created checklists for all 10 projects in software 2
 - Created rubrics for all 10 projects in software 2
 - Piloted a portfolio project in software 2 where students create their own OSU component
+- Offered the portfolio project as a midterm exam replacement option
+- Converted exams to online format using Carmen quizzes
+- Extended duration of exams from 55 minutes to 80 minutes

 ## Year 4 of Teaching